cunybpl/nycet_pnp/src/content/measurement_techniques/water-flow-rate.md

 1. Confirm that the equipment is operational.
 2. Some piping systems have a layer of insulation to minimize heat loss.
 There are scenarios in which the insulation must be cut to install the transducers of the flow meter.
+3. Refer to the user manual of the measurement equipment to determine how to install the transducers.

 {{< admonition type="note" >}}
 Consult with personnel who work in the facility to determine if this is appropriate.
 See Figure 4 for reference.